 Also, unlike the Craft, it can be confusing because the location of the story changes throughout the ceremony without any change in the scenery.

 So, it might help members of the Chapter to understand what is happening if a nominated reader explains the ceremony during the intervals when the Sojourners have retired from the Chapter:

 There are, then, two sets of the Readings: A version to be read to the Candidate outside the Chapter and a Companions’ version to be delivered simultaneously within the Chapter.

-Copies of that Booklet can also be downloaded or obtained from the Middlesex Provincial Office.
+All Scribe E’s have been sent three copies of the booklet and it can also be downloaded (see below), or obtained from the Middlesex Provincial Office.

 E.Comp.
 Michael Karn, PAGDC

 3rd Provincial Grand Principal